 I used to be a good driver

 A good driver is an attentive driver.
 A driver who is watching out, at all times.
 And I used to be one of those good drivers.
-My cornerstone principle was 360°×100%: watch the road, monitor the situation around my car every second, anticipate bad surprises and leave enough room for correcting my and others’ mistakes.
-I was always adjusting my speed according to the real-time circumstances, not theoretical prescriptions invented in a ministry.
+My cornerstone principle was 360°×100%: watch the road, monitor the situation around my car every second, anticipate bad surprises and leave enough room for correcting my own and others’ mistakes.
+I was always adjusting my speed according to the real-time circumstances, not theoretical prescriptions invented by a bureaucrat in an office.

 And then came the speed limit religion